archer-65/personal-website/content/posts/Emacs.md

 ```

-I'm using Corfu right now, while Company is here due to `telega.el`, especially for child frames instead of overlays.
+~~I'm using Corfu right now, while Company is here due to `telega.el`, especially for child frames instead of overlays.~~ Nevermind, I'm using Company again, `rust-analyzer` and `jdtls` give me trouble with Corfu :(.

 Here `init-complete-in-buffer.el`.